GivePay/GivePay.Gateway/README.md

 using GivePay.Gateway.Transactions;
 using GivePay.Gateway.Transactions.Client;

-var _client = new DefaultGatewayClientBuilder()
+// 1.
+Configure the transaction API client.
+Use the values provided in the portal for the variables below. var _client = new DefaultGatewayClientBuilder()
     .WithBaseUri(new Uri(baseUrl))
     .WithOAuthCredentials(new Uri(authority), clientId, clientSecret, scopes)
     .Build();

+// 2.
+Create the Sale request
 var saleRequest = new SaleRequest
 {
     Amount = new Amount